Zygos Interoperability

 2.6x smaller | ~774 B vs ~1.96 kB |

-Zero any Types | Better type safety with unknown types |
+Zero any types | Better type safety with unknown types |

-fp-ts Bridges | Convert to/from Option and Either |
+Result ↔ fp-ts bridges | Convert between Result and Either/Option |

 safeAsyncTry | Simplified async error handling |